vleue/bevy_workshop/bevy-workshop/src/intro/states.md

 # States

-Bevy has an abstraction and helpers to control systems that are executed depending on the state of the app, aptly named "states".
+Bevy provides an abstraction and helpers to control systems that execute based on the application's state, aptly named "states."

 ```rust,no_run
 # extern crate bevy;